InfiniTimeOrg/InfiniTime/doc/InfiniTimeVision.md

 The perfect version of InfiniTime would include:

-- Capability to upload apps and watchfaces from a phone
+- Capability to sideload apps and watchfaces
 - Only a minimal feature set in the flashed firmware.
   Users would add the features they want.
 - Ports to other devices